Bidishabiswas1704/recomend_movie/README.md

 - 🌐 Streamlit for Web App Development
 - 📡 Requests for HTTP Handling

-**Get Started:**
-1. 📥 Clone the repository.
-2. 🚀 Install dependencies using `pip install -r requirements.txt`.
-3. 🌐 Run the Streamlit app with `streamlit run app.py`.

-Feel free to explore, contribute, and enhance the movie recommendation experience.
-Your movie night starts here! 🍿✨
 ### Usage Instructions
 **Get Started:**
 1. 📥**Clone the repository:**